FreshVine/Payment-Methods-SVG/README.md

 Often the brand will supply a color, graphic, or full art to use for this approach.
 These tend to look like the graphics you would see on stickers next to a register or in a shop window.

+### Notes on Artwork

+#### Visa
+There are a lot of visa logos floating around.
+One that we saw frequently was the blue word mark with the gold point on the upper left of the V. However the brand guidelines we could access directly from Visa were using the one we have placed.

 ### Notes on Conversions to SVG